Exhaust heat recovery system: Passenger cars

+As regulations concerning CO_{2} emissions become more stringent, recovering exhaust heat becomes more practical.
+Numerous companies develop systems based upon the Rankine cycle:

 BMW

-The German company has been one of the first major to study exhaust heat recovery with a Rankine system called Turbosteamer.
+The German company has been one of the first to study exhaust heat recovery, with a Rankine system called Turbosteamer.

 Chevrolet EGHR

-The 2016 Chevrolet Malibu Hybrid car features an Exhaust gas Heat Recovery (EGHR) system to accelerate coolant heat up time.
-This gives faster heat up of the engine coolant which in turn heats up the engine faster.
-Less fuel is used giving reduced emissions.
-This will also quicken cabin heating warm up for passenger comfort and window defrosting.
+The 2016 Chevrolet Malibu Hybrid car features an exhaust gas heat recovery (EGHR) system to accelerate coolant warm-up time.
+This provides faster warming of the engine to reach optimal temperature.
+Less fuel is used, reducing emissions.
+This also quickens cabin heating for passenger comfort and window defrosting.
 For hybrid applications, it also can warm the battery pack.
-The cooling system is connected to a heat exchanger placed in the exhaust gas transferring the thermal energy from the exhaust gas to the cooling system.
-When the engine is warmed up the exhaust gas is diverted to a by-pass pipe.
+The cooling system is connected to a heat exchanger placed in the exhaust gas, transferring the thermal energy from the exhaust gas to the cooling system.
+When the engine reaches optimal temperature, exhaust gas bypasses the heat exchanger.

 Honda

-Honda also develops a module based on a Rankine Cycle to improve overall efficiency of hybrid vehicles, by recovering the heat of the engine and turning it into electricity for the battery pack.
+Honda also develops a module based on the Rankine cycle, using engine waste heat to produce electricity for the battery pack.

-In the US highway cycle, the Rankine cycle system regenerated three times as much energy as the vehicle's regenerative braking system.

 Exoès

-A French company, Exoès is specialized in designing and manufacturing exhaust heat recovery systems based on Rankine Cycles.
+A French company, Exoès, is specialized in designing and manufacturing exhaust-heat recovery systems based on the Rankine cycles.
 The system EVE, Energy Via Exhaust, leads to fuel savings from 5 up to 15%.

-Barber Nichols
+Barber-Nichols

 Barber-Nichols Inc. develops Rankine technologies for vehicles.

 FVV

-The German consortium unites the majority of internal combustion engine manufacturers across the world.
-Two task forces are currently studying exhaust heat recovery systems on passenger cars.
+The German consortium unites the majority of internal-combustion engine manufacturers across the world.
+Two task forces are currently studying exhaust-heat recovery systems on passenger cars.

 Trucks

-Renault Trucks: As a part of the All For Fuel Eco Initiative, Renault Trucks studies a Rankine system for long distance vehicles that could lead to 10% fuel savings.
-The goal is to produce enough energy to feed the components and electronic auxiliaries with electricity and reduce the fuel consumption by reducing the load on the alternator.
+Renault Trucks: As a part of the All for Fuel Eco Initiative, Renault Trucks studies a Rankine system for long distance vehicles that could lead to 10% fuel savings.

 WildFire Heat Recovery System (WFHRS)

-Double Arrow Engineerings' WildFire Heat Recovery System (WFHRS) is under development and utilizes wasted heat from both coolant and exhaust.
-This system mechanically adds power back to the drive-line, utilizing a Rankine engine as the energy conversion method.
-The WFHRS is designed for a variety of different applications, both fixed and variable RPM, aftermarket and OEM applications, but generally geared toward larger equipment such as large on-highway trucks, diesel generators, large buses and motor-homes, marine vessels, medium duty trucks, etc.
+Double Arrow Engineerings' WildFire Heat Recovery System (WFHRS) is under development and uses waste heat from both coolant and exhaust.
+This system uses a Rankine engine and mechanically adds power back to the drivetrain.
+The WFHRS is designed for a variety of different applications, for both fixed and variable rotational speeds and for aftermarket and OEM applications, but it is generally geared toward larger equipment such as large highway trucks, diesel generators, large buses and motor-homes, marine vessels, medium duty trucks, etc.

 Trains

-IFPEN, Enogia and Alstom are developing a system called Trenergy dedicated to improve train fuel efficiency.
+IFPEN, Enogia and Alstom are developing a system called Trenergy, dedicated to improve train fuel efficiency.